-Address newcomers' concerns about how the sport could be harmful (e.g. cause concussions) by providing information on the facts, policies and procedures in place, necessary equipment, and proper training.
+Address New to Canada Participants' concerns about how the sport could be harmful (e.g. cause concussions) by providing information on the facts, policies and procedures in place, necessary equipment, and proper training.
 Governing bodies need to take a more proactive role in creating environments that are free from flawed perceptions or biases.